mrzodeczko-dev/Travel-Agency-CQRS-Command-Side/README.md

 1. Client sends `POST /api/bookings` with hotel ID, user ID, and desired dates
 2. `BookingController` maps the request to a `CreateBookingCommand` and delegates to `CreateBookingUseCase`
-3. `TransactionalCreateBookingUseCase` wraps the entire operation in a single DB transaction
+3. `TransactionalCreateBookingUseCase` wraps the entire operation in a single DB transaction (`READ_COMMITTED`)
-4. `BookingService` fetches the `Hotel` aggregate and the list of overlapping bookings from the DB
+4. `BookingService` fetches the `Hotel` aggregate and calls `reserveAvailability` on the repository port
-5. `Hotel.validateAvailability()` runs the **Bucket Counting algorithm** — checks occupancy per day and throws `OverbookingException` if capacity is exceeded
+5. `TravelPersistenceAdapter` runs `SELECT ...
+FOR UPDATE` (pessimistic write lock) on all rows in `daily_availabilities` matching the hotel and date range — with a 3 s lock timeout
-6. The new `Booking` is persisted and an `OutboxEntity` record is saved **in the same transaction** (Transactional Outbox Pattern)
+6. For each date in the range: if a row exists it is checked against capacity and incremented; if no row exists it is created at `occupiedRooms = 1`. `OverbookingException` is thrown on any date that is full
-7. Optimistic Locking is applied on the `Hotel` aggregate to detect concurrent conflicting writes
+7. The new `Booking` is persisted and an `OutboxEntity` record is saved **in the same transaction** (Transactional Outbox Pattern)
 8. `OutboxScheduler` polls the outbox table every second, serialises pending entries to `BookingCreatedAvro`, and publishes them to the `travel.bookings` Kafka topic
 9. On publish failure the entry's retry counter is incremented; after `max-retries` the message is moved to the **Dead Letter** table